The Missing (2023 film): Production

 The Missing is produced by Project 8 Projects and is co-produced with GMA News and Public Affairs and Terminal Six Post.
 The production was supported by the Film Development Council of the Philippines, CreatePH Films, and the National Commission on Culture and the Arts.
 It also received a grant from Thai film funding program Purin Pictures.

 The Missing is the third feature-length animated film of writer-director Carl Joseph Papa, after Manang Biring (2015), and The Leaving (2018).
 Papa began working on the film's story, which was based on his personal experience of childhood sexual abuse and interviews with other people, in 2019 and took three years in writing.
 The Missing utilizes rotoscoping, since Papa, who determined that the film would be animated, wanted to bring viewers a sense of confusion on the character and lead them to question "whether things are real".
 The film uses traditional 2D hand-drawn animation for flashbacks to evoke childhood happiness among viewers despite a "darker story underneath".
-The use of Ilocano in the film arrived from Papa's relatives and friends, including his interest in Ilocano culture.
+The film uses Filipino and Ilocano.
+The use of Ilocano arrived from Papa's relatives and friends, including his interest in Ilocano culture.

 Papa was informed in early 2022 that his story would be part of the 19th Cinemalaya Independent Film Festival.
 Casting for The Missing began after Papa finished the film's story.
 The film's main cast, Carlo Aquino, Gio Gahol, and Dolly de Leon, agreed to be included in the film after learning of Papa's reason for doing the film and before reading the script.
-Filming of live action scenes with commenced on November 30, 2022, and took four days in a green screen studio.
+Filming of live action scenes commenced on November 30, 2022, and took four days in a green screen studio.
 Post-production started in December.
 Animation work, including rotoscoping, began in January and took seven to eight months involving a team of more than 90 animators.